bagder/uncurled/people/privately.md

 the response and many people can help out to provide the responses in the first place.

-I push back strongly on this behavior and either the user need to take the issue to the proper public forum, or ask for a support contract setup to maintain the private discussion.
+I push back strongly on this behavior and either the user needs to take the issue to the proper public forum, or ask for a support contract setup to maintain the private discussion.